tunetheweb/web-vitals/README.md

 _**Note:** If you're not using npm, you can still load `web-vitals` via `<script>` tags from a CDN like [unpkg.com](https://unpkg.com).
 See the [load `web-vitals` from a CDN](#load-web-vitals-from-a-cdn) usage example below for details._

-There are two different versions of the `web-vitals` library (the "standard" version and the "base+polyfill" version), and how you load the library depends on which version you want to use.
+There are a few different builds of the `web-vitals` library, and how you load the library depends on which build you want to use.

-For details on the difference between the two versions, see <a href="#which-bundle-is-right-for-you">which bundle is right for you</a>.
+For details on the difference between the builds, see <a href="#which-build-is-right-for-you">which build is right for you</a>.

-**1. The "standard" version**
+**1. The "standard" build**

-To load the "standard" version, import modules from the `web-vitals` package in your application code (as you would with any npm package and node-based build tool):
+To load the "standard" build, import modules from the `web-vitals` package in your application code (as you would with any npm package and node-based build tool):

 ```js
 import {onLCP, onFID, onCLS} from 'web-vitals';